set-theory/powerset/README.md

 Powerset operator for JavaScript.
 See [docs](https://set-theory.github.io/powerset/index.html).

-> :building_construction: Caveat emptor!
-This is work in progress.
-Code may be
-> working.
-Documentation may be present.
-Coherence may be.
-Maybe.

 > :warning: Depending on your environment, the code may require
 > `regeneratorRuntime` to be defined, for instance by importing
 > [regenerator-runtime/runtime](https://www.npmjs.com/package/regenerator-runtime).